 The 11th and 12th Meetings of the Governing Council of SACEP included the following arears to its Work Programme.

 SACEP is also an appropriate forum for action on transboundary environmental issues.
 These are issues where the geographical scope or impact extend beyond national boundaries.
-One such area of engagement is control and prevention of air pollution and its likely transboundary effects.

 Hosting and co-ordinating regional arms of international programmes and activities, have been a major role played by SACEP.
 For example, SACEP since 1983 has served as the secretariat for the South Asian Seas Programme, which comes under the umbrella of UNEP Regional Seas Programme.